Fuvahmulah: Natural phenomena

 It is common for an annual phenomenon called Bissaaveli to form at the Thūndu.
 The Bissaaveli forms when part of the sand of the beach moves away from the shore towards the edge of the reef, thus creating a lagoon, enclosed by sand and the shore of the island.
 This natural event attracts hundreds – possibly thousands – of locals who love to go to watch it.
 When it is well-formed, the Bissaaveli is enclosed from all sides, creating a natural shallow swimming pool where locals like to swim.

 Another natural phenomenon called Kalho-Akiri (meaning "Black Pebbles") occurs on the south-east shore of the island.
 This area only has black pebbles, quite unusual to the normal white coral sand beaches of the Maldives.

-Every year, towards the end of the southwest monsoon season, flying fish (Hulhammaha) come to the northwestern shore of Fuvahmulah.
+Every year, towards the end of the southwest monsoon season, flying fish come to the northwestern shore of Fuvahmulah.
 Confused by the number of voracious tuna shoals in the water and by aggressive frigate birds hunting them from the air, the flying fish would end up flying close to the beach.
-They mostly end up in the area between Thoondu and Dhadimago fanno where this phenomenon is most common.
-Men, women and children like to go down to the reef to catch the flying fishes by hand in the midst of a joyful atmosphere.
+They mostly end up in the area between Thoondu and Dhadimago fanno where this phenomenon is most common..
 Large crowds will gather on the beaches for what the locals called "Hulhammaha Hifun".

+Climate

+Fuvahmulah has a tropical rainforest climate (Köppen: Af).

-Local Government
+Local government

-Fuvahmulah City Council and its office was established following a presidential decree by former President Abdulla Yameen on 4 June 2017.
-During its initial formation the City Council was composed of three constituency members.
-During the Presidency of Ibrahim Mohamed Solih, the mandate of City Council was further revised with additional powers granted through an amendment to Decentralization Act.
-The City Council bench was further increased from 3 members to a total 7 of members, including the Mayor.
-The current Mayor of Fuvahmulah City is Ismail Rafeeq.
+Fuvahmulah City Council and its office was established following a presidential decree by former president Abdulla Yameen on 4 June 2017.
+During its initial formation the city council was composed of three constituency members.
+During the presidency of Ibrahim Mohamed Solih, the mandate of city council was further revised with additional powers granted through an amendment to Decentralization Act.
+The city council bench was further increased from 3 members to a total 7 of members, including the mayor.
+The current mayor of Fuvahmulah City is Ismail Rafeeq.